Myitan/Projects/README.md

   - Move Down: S
 # Dependencies
   - .NET SDK 8.0
-# Contributing
-  Feel free to do whatever you want with this code.

 # License
   This project is licensed under the MIT License.